1619. Prize collection

 dp = [0] * len(lst)

-Compute the answer dp0 for one house, and dp1 for two houses.
+Compute the answer dp0 for one box, and dp1 for two boxes.

 dp[0] = lst[0]